Learning Resources

 Run: Book One and Run: Book Two by John Lewis

-• Run Book One and Book Two discuss the life of Congressman John Lewis' fight for civil rights.
+• Run Book One and Book Two discuss the life of Congressman John Lewis and his fight for civil rights.

 • This graphic novel discusses the career of Negro League Baseball pitcher Satchel Paige.